Clear structure, practical decisions, and systems that hold up over time.

 -

-Best when: You need structured outside perspective before committing to larger work.
+Best when: You need structured outside perspective before committing to a larger project.

-You receive: A focused working session plus written observations, structural risks, and recommended next steps.
+You receive: A focused working session followed by written observations, identified risks, and recommended next steps.

 Common examples:

-identifying why a team keeps asking the same questions
+identifying why employees keep asking the same questions

-pressure-testing whether a request is really training, SOP, communication, or process clarity work
+pressure-testing whether a request is really a training, SOP, communication, workflow, or expectation-clarity issue

-getting decision-ready next steps before investing in a larger engagement
+establishing decision-ready next steps before beginning a larger engagement

 -

-Best when: The root cause is unclear or spans multiple roles, workflows, teams, or locations.
+Best when: The root cause is unclear or the problem spans multiple roles, workflows, teams, locations, or systems.

-You receive: A Learning Infrastructure Blueprint with a Discovery Decision Roadmap, Assessment Matrix, and Priority Action Plan.
+You receive: A Learning Infrastructure Blueprint that may include a Discovery Decision Roadmap, Assessment Matrix, Priority Action Plan, and recommendations for the right combination of training, documentation, communication, workflow, and performance support.

 Common examples:

-leadership is unsure whether to build training, SOPs, job aids, or something else
+leadership is unsure whether the solution should be training, SOPs, job aids, communication, workflow changes, or a combination

 -

-Best when: The problem is clear and practical tools or systems need to be created.
+Best when: The problem is sufficiently clear and practical learning or performance-support tools need to be created.

 Common examples: